toninorsk/Homework_CodeCamp6/Oak Code Kata/9 Super JS Practice/Readme.md

 nestedObject.data.onlineStatus.busy = 10;
 </pre>

-Here we've defined an object `userActivity`, which includes another object nested within it.
-Set the value of the `online` key to `45`.
+✍ *Here we've defined an object `userActivity`, which includes another object nested within it.
+Set the value of the `online` key to `45`.*

 <pre>
 let userActivity = {